 We compare prices from leading holiday companies so you can find the best deal for you.

 Cabaret is a kinky slice of Parisian history and Montmartre is home to an iconic experience that will knock your socks off.
 The Moulin Rouge is a sexy and totally over-the-top knees up, complete with 60 Doriss Girl Can-Can Dancers speckled with sequins, rhinestones and, frankly, not much else.
 It’s a cheeky flurry of feathers and an eye-popper of a show.
-The downside is the price tag, costing around €80 before you chuck in food or champagne.
+The downside is the price tag, costing upwards of €80 before you chuck in food or champagne.

 If the Moulin Rouge feels too touristy, try the alternative, and often naughtier, cabarets at The Lido or Le Crazy Horse Saloon, where female dancers, jugglers and acrobats frolic across the stage in the buff.
 Carmen Electra and Pamela Anderson both famously stripped off for this show, making it a dazzling display of big names, bizarre skills, and jiggling human bits.